New Zealand–United States relations: United States – New Zealand Council

-Dating back to 1986, the United States – New Zealand Council has played a prominent role in US and New Zealand bilateral relations.
-The Council provides information on a range of economic, political, and security issues affecting the two countries and on their increasing collaboration, historical links and shared values, outlooks, and approaches on economic, political, and legal systems.
+The United States – New Zealand Council is a non-profit, nonpartisan organisation in Washington, DC.
+Dating back to 1986, it has played a prominent role in US and New Zealand bilateral relations.
+The council provides information on a range of economic, political, and security issues affecting the two countries and on their increasing collaboration, historical links and shared values, outlooks, and approaches on economic, political, and legal systems.
+The council spreads awareness in both the business community and in Congress of the importance of the Asia-Pacific region.

 As well as working with the New Zealand United States Council to organise the widely lauded Partnership Forums, the US-NZ Council periodically honours distinguished individuals with the Torchbearer Award for promoting bilateral exchanges.
-Past recipients have included Assistant Secretary of State for East Asian and Pacific Affairs, Christopher Hill; Three-term NZ Prime Minister and Ambassador to the United States, Jim Bolger; California Congressman, Calvin Dooley; NZ Prime Minister and Director of WTO, Mike Moore; Agriculture Secretary and US Trade Representative, Clayton Yeutter.
+Past recipients have included Assistant Secretary of State for East Asian and Pacific Affairs, Christopher Hill; three-term NZ Prime Minister and Ambassador to the United States, Jim Bolger; California Congressman, Calvin Dooley; NZ Prime Minister and Director of WTO, Mike Moore; Agriculture Secretary and US Trade Representative, Clayton Yeutter.

-Currently the council's efforts are focused on the Trans-Pacific Partnership agreement, which the United States has signaled they will engage in discussion.
-The Asia-Pacific region is important for both the United States and New Zealand, the Council spreads awareness of its importance both in the business community and on the Hill.

-The United States – New Zealand Council is a non-profit, nonpartisan, organization in Washington, DC.
+The Trans-Pacific Partnership agreement was a focus of the council, but President Donald Trump withdrew the United States from the partnership in 2017 before it could be ratified.

 New Zealand United States Council

 Founded in 2001, the New Zealand United States Council, headquartered in Auckland, is committed to fostering and developing a strong and mutually beneficial relationship between New Zealand and the United States.
-The council is an advocate for the expansion of trade and economic links between the two countries including a possible free trade agreement.
+The council is an advocate for the expansion of trade and economic links between the two countries, including a possible free trade agreement.

 The council works closely with its counterpart in Washington, D.C., the US-NZ Council, with business groups in New Zealand and with government agencies, especially the Ministry of Foreign Affairs and Trade and the New Zealand Embassy in Washington.

-The council has been working tirelessly towards an improvement in NZ-US relations with New Zealand MPs (Members of Parliament) and their American counterparts in Congress.
-Such things as verbal and face-to-face discussions about political and domestic issues involving either countries.
-Their work has not been in vain: United States Secretary of State Condoleezza Rice has begun regular communication with New Zealand's Foreign Affairs Minister Winston Peters about issues such as nuclear tests in North Korea, and other issues of politics, trade and business affairs of both New Zealand and the United States.
+The council has been working for an improvement in NZ-US relations with New Zealand MPs (Members of Parliament) and their American counterparts in Congress, through discussions about political and domestic issues involving either countries.
+Their work has not been in vain: United States Secretary of State Condoleezza Rice began regular communication with New Zealand's Foreign Affairs Minister Winston Peters about issues such as nuclear tests in North Korea, and other issues of politics, trade and business affairs of both New Zealand and the United States.